ianmcburnie/a11y-first-workshop/README.md

 1. Wrap each collection list item in a `class="grid__cell grid__cell--one-half"`
 1. Demonstrate that voiceover no longer announces list semantics
 1. Add `role="list"` to the lists to restore list semantics
-1. Add grid container inside of footer (presentational step)
+1. Add div wrapper inside of footer (presentational step)

 Adding `list-type: none` (via grids css) to the lists means they are <a href="http://www.456bereastreet.com/archive/201109/screen_readers_list_items_and_list-stylenone/">no longer announced as a list in some screen readers</a>.
 We fix this issue by applying `role="list"` to each list.